 The COVID-19 pandemic has posted great impacts on population behavior and demographic trends.
 For instance, net migration may drop significantly due to travel restrictions and nation-wide campus shutdowns.
 However, further research and more supporting data are required to account for the COVID-19 impacts in the forecast.
-For example, the effect of the pandemic on fertility rates is uncertain due to the lack of the 2020 and 2021 age-specific fertility data.
-The current forecast model assumes that impacts associated with the COVID-19 pandemic is short-term and therefore does not implement these impacts in the current results.
+The current forecast model assumed that impacts associated with the COVID-19 pandemic are short-term and do not significantly impact the long-term projection of births, deaths, and migration.
+Some figures in the final reports included the 2021 preliminary births and deaths data provided by the Oregon Health Authority (OHA) for illustration purposes.
+These data should not be considered final until OHA officially releases the final data.